 Betting on Over

-Contrary to popular belief, if you bet on over, then you need to make sure that the fight goes on until at least halfway through the 12th round to win.
+Contrary to popular belief, if you bet on over, you must ensure that the fight goes on until at least halfway through the 12th round to win.
 As soon as it hits 1 minute 30 seconds into the 12th round, any stoppage after that will see you victorious.
-Many people think that it’s halfway through round 11, but the 11.5 means that the fight lasts at least 11.5 complete rounds, which ups the ante a little more.
+Many people think it’s halfway through round 11, but the 11.5 means that the fight lasts at least 11.5 complete rounds, which ups the ante a little more.

-Also, you need to take into consideration that if the fight stops for any reason before then, the bet is lost.
+Also, you need to consider that the bet is lost if the fight stops for any reason before then.
 The reason the fight is stopped makes no difference whatsoever.
 Even if bad officiating or an event outside of the boxing ring causes the fight to be abandoned, it’s irrelevant.
 You are betting that it lasts for over 11.5 rounds, so if it doesn’t, you lose.
-Because of this, you really need to not only check out the fighters before the fight, but also the referee.
+Because of this, you need to check out the fighters before the fight and the referee.

-If you’re betting on over, then you really want to avoid referees who are notorious for stopping fights early or at least have a reasonable record of doing so.
-There are some referees who like to let the boxers slug it out and these are the refs you want to see if you’re betting on an ‘over’ result.
-Certain British refs, such as Howard Foster are seen as refs who like an early stoppage, so an over with one of his fights is a lot less likely than a ref like Victor Loughlin who has let some big fights go on for quite some time without stopping them.
+If you’re betting on over, you really want to avoid referees who are notorious for stopping fights early or have a reasonable record of doing so.
+There are some referees who like to let the boxers slug it out, and these are the refs you want to see if you’re betting on an ‘over’ result.
+Certain British refs, such as Howard Foster, are seen as refs who like an early stoppage, so an over with one of his fights is much less likely than a ref like Victor Loughlin, who has let some big fights go on for quite some time without stopping them.

 The Method of Victory Strategy

 This boxing betting strategy will require you to be more aware of the boxers’ skills.
-You have to understand the chances they have of the ref actually stopping the fight before the final bell.
-There are 5 possible outcomes to any boxing match and this strategy requires you to pick one of those 5 outcomes.
+You have to understand their chances of the ref stopping the fight before the final bell.
+There are 5 possible outcomes to any boxing match, and this strategy requires you to pick one of those 5 outcomes.
 There could be a points win for either boxer, a stoppage win for either boxer or a draw.
-Your job is to do the research on the players and the referee and decide which outcome you think is most likely.
+You must research the players and the referee and decide which outcome is most likely.
 For example: